w3c/wcag3/guidelines/groups/input-operation/pointer-input/simple-pointer-input-available.md

 All functionality and content available using :term[complex pointer inputs] is also available using a :term[simple pointer input] or a sequence of simple pointer inputs that do not require timing.

-:::note
-Examples of complex pointer inputs are double clicking, swipe :term[gestures], multipoint gestures like pinching or split tap or two-finger rotor, variable pressure or timing, and dragging movements.
+:::example
+Examples of complex pointer inputs:

+- Double clicks
+- Dragging movements
+- Swipe :term[gestures]
+- Multipoint gestures such as pinching, split tap, or two-finger rotor
+- Variable pressure or timing
 :::

 :::note